readerwei/Reinforcement_Learning_Degree/p3_collab-compet/README.md

 ### Report

-TThe detailed algorithms and training results are documented in the `Report.ipynb`.
+The detailed algorithms and training results are documented in the `Report.ipynb`.